Zhovten-Games/.github/profile/README.md

 ## Focus

-We help game teams design and ship narrative-driven game systems — core loops, progression and story structures that work in real production, not just on paper.
+We help game teams design and implement narrative-driven game systems — core loops, progression and story structures that work in real production, not just on paper.

 I work as a narrative designer and producer, collaborating closely with a long-term technical and systems partner.
 Together, we connect game mechanics, narrative structure and monetisation into coherent, implementable player experiences.